 We envision a Jewish community that is committed to the protection and preservation of the Marine Environment.
-This year Jews around the world joined the 4th Annual Reverse Tashlich, and our vision is becoming reality.
+In 2021 Jews around the world joined the 4th Annual Reverse Tashlich.
+Our vision is becoming reality.

 Jewish communities from 18 countries and 30 states made a commitment to take part in Reverse Tashlich and begin 5782 by coming together to stop pollution of our blue planet by removing "sins" (man-made debris) from local beaches, waterfronts, parks, and piers, as a part of their Jewish values.

 Reverse Tashlich began with just five students at a small, liberal arts college on the west coast of Florida, and has grown exponentially in participation and impact every year.
 Below you'll learn about our biggest year yet, and highlights from communities around the world: a beachside community in England that opened their new tradition to members of other faiths, a cleanup that removed over 2000 pounds of debris in the Pacific Northwest, how interest is spreading in Israel, a bar mitzvah project that inspired future cleanups, and more.
 We hope you enjoy learning about the largest global Jewish initiative to repair the sea to date, and hearing stories about communities collaborating around the world.
 Thank you for your interest and involvement in the Jewish movement to repair the sea.